 Please remember to keep children home if they are vomiting, have diarrhea, or fever.
+Students with a temperature over 100 degrees Fahrenheit will be sent home.
 Students should be fever free for 24 hours without FEVER REDUCING MEDICATIONS before returning to school.